Does Money Make the Leader?

 Recently, I was having a conversation about the making of great leaders.
 During that conversation, I was told: “I don’t have enough money to be a leader.”
 That comment confused me at first.
 It got me thinking about the prospect of “creating” a leader and whether money can play a part.

-While probably not the most scientific way to discover this, I decided to take a random sampling of various well-known leaders from a variety of different industries for simple comparison.
-I discovered that by visually laying out the attributes of the various leaders and comparing them against one another, I was able to find some basic similarities.
+While probably not the most scientific way to discover this, I randomly sampled various well-known leaders from multiple industries for a simple comparison.
+I found that by visually laying out the attributes of the various leaders and comparing them against one another, I was able to find some basic similarities.

-Ultimately, when I think about the ascension to leadership holistically, I believe that having a problem is critical, having a solution helps and the means (money) to impact that problem is really nothing more than the icing.
-You don’t need money to be a good leader and good leaders don’t always get the money.
+Ultimately, when I think about the ascension to leadership holistically, I believe that having a problem is critical, having a solution helps and the means (money) to impact that problem is nothing more than the icing.
+You don’t need money to be a good leader; good leaders don’t always get the money.
 My advice is to focus on ideas after identifying the problem.
 Remember that throwing money at a problem isn’t always the answer and that the one with money may not always have the best ideas.